 For normal credit control, a one-size-fits-all approach may be adequate.
 But when aiming for optimal credit collection, these messages have to be put in the context of your broader client relationship.
 If your relationship doesn’t respect details, that relationship isn’t healthy.

 Some clients may be VIPs, possibly because of an extended relationship or strategic partnership.
 Their importance means that communication should have a different tone to most.
 You might want to send out their messages less often, or at co-ordinated intervals.
-If a client is a VIP, your credit control should be managed in a way that acknowledges that.
+If a client is a VIP, your credit control software should be managed in a way that acknowledges that.

 Keeping track of which clients require which style of approach can be difficult.
-It requires adding an extra layer of data collection and record keeping into your credit collection processes.
+It requires adding an extra layer of data collection and record-keeping into your credit collection processes.
 This is why an automated system is invaluable.
 Not only does it make credit collection easier, it makes it more efficient.

-Letters and emails are the standard approach to credit control.
+Letters and emails are the standard approaches to credit control.
 To go above and beyond, you need to consider alternative approaches.
 You also need to know when and how such approaches are most likely to get a positive response.

 These kinds of techniques are powerful, and power is nothing without control.
 To control when, where, and how you use things like phone calls and site visits, you need a whole host of extra information to get right.
 Consider making use of the data from your CRM to organise and co-ordinate this kind of action.
 A good relationship gets healthier the more you know, and what good is knowing if you don’t use that knowledge?

 The more you want your business to grow and develop, the more essential optimal credit collection becomes.
-Even a well-co-ordinated credit control process can be extremely time consuming if done manually.
+Even a well-co-ordinated credit control process can be extremely time-consuming if done manually.
 This makes automation more important than ever.

-OrderWise’s suite of Advanced Credit Control features allow you to perform all your credit control tasks at maximum effectiveness with minimum effort.
+OrderWise’s suite of Advanced Credit Control Software features allow you to perform all your credit control tasks at maximum effectiveness with minimum effort.
 Letters and emails can be generated automatically.
 Specific tones can be selected for particular clients.
 Chase cycles can be started automatically, before credit terms are breached.
 CRM activities can be generated to organise manual interventions as and when required.
 There are even procedures for intelligent pause options, and ways to view where and when all your credit should be arriving through one window.